wely/DevCamp/HOL/node/02-modern-cloud-apps/README.md

 1. Since we provisioned a new instance of DocumentDB, there are not any records to use as sample data.
 To generate sample data, our API has a route that can be hit at any time to reset the documents in our collection.
 In the browser, add `/incidents/sampledata` to your API's URL to generate sample documents.

+    > In Chrome you should see a JSON response directly in the browser tab, however in Internet Explorer you may be asked top Open or Download a file.
+If prompted, Open the file in Notepad or Visual Studio Code to see the return message

 1. After navigating to the sampledata route, let's verify that the documents were created in DocumentDB.
 In the Azure Portal, navigate to the Resource Group blade and select the DocumentDB resource.

     ![image](./media/image-010.png)